 When we read about a sailor lost overboard in the storm, we think about PFDs and personal locator beacons, and accept the sea is unforgiving.
 When we read of novice boaters drowning in a local lake, were sad, but say that will not happen us because we wear PFDs.
 But when we read of a PFD-equipped sailor falling overboard and dying within minutes its a real eye-opener.

-The danger is cold water shock.
-With the water temperature in the low 50s, true hypothermia would have taken more than 30 minutes.
-The inability to swim wouldnt have overtaken him for at least 20 minutes.
+Spring sailing in temperate climates still carries the risk of cold water shock.
+With the water temperature in the low 50s, true hypothermia sets in at about 30 minutes.
+Swimming can be difficult after about 20 minutes.
 However, 50 degrees is well below the accepted threshold of shock.
 Most likely, when the icy water slammed into his face it caused an involuntary gasp.
 Its hard to recover from inhaling water, even for a strong swimmer.

 Originally known as sudden disappearance syndrome, cold water shock has been known since the 1970s.
 Different from true hypothermia, which results from the body core temperature dropping over a period of 20 minutes to hours, cold water shock is immediate.
 Being cast headfirst into icy water is one of most severe shocks a human can face, with deadly effects.
 It is estimated that 20 percent of victims die within 2 minutes.